1995 French Open – Women's singles

-Steffi Graf defeated the defending champion Arantxa Sánchez Vicario in the final, 7–5, 4–6, 6–0 to win the women's singles tennis title at the 1995 French Open.
+Steffi Graf defeated defending champion Arantxa Sánchez Vicario in the final, 7–5, 4–6, 6–0 to win the women's singles tennis title at the 1995 French Open.
+It was her fourth French Open singles title and 16th major singles title overall.
 Sánchez Vicario lost the world No. 1 ranking to Graf following the tournament, and would never recapture it.

-The match between Virginie Buisson and Noëlle van Lottum was the longest women's match at a major, spanning 4 hours and 7 minutes.
+The match between Virginie Buisson and Noëlle van Lottum was the longest women's match at a major at the time, spanning 4 hours and 7 minutes.
 This record would later be broken by Barbora Záhlavová-Strýcová and Regina Kulikova in the 2010 Australian Open.

 The tournament marked the first major appearance of future world No. 1 and two-time major champion Amélie Mauresmo.